getsentry/sentry-dart/docs/new-package-release-checklist.md

 - [ ] Excluding `your-package-name.yml`, add the package to the `paths-ignore` section of all package workflow files.
   - For examples see `sqflite.yml`, `dio.yml` etc...

+- [ ] Add an entry to [diagram.yml](https://github.com/getsentry/sentry-dart/blob/main/.github/workflows/diagrams.yml) for your package.

 - [ ] In the root `.gitignore` file add the package coverage as ignored.